 Looking for authors like John Grisham?
 Check out our list of authors that John Grisham fans are likely to enjoy.

-American novelist John Grisham has written 28 number one bestsellers in a row.
-While Grisham has range, he’s known primarily for blockbuster legal thrillers such The Pelican Brief, A Time to Kill and The Chamber.
+American novelist John Grisham has published more than 50 books and 28 have become number one bestsellers.
+While Grisham has plenty of literary range, he’s known primarily for blockbuster legal thrillers such The Pelican Brief, A Time to Kill and The Chamber.
 Many Grisham books have been turned into box office smashes, and The Firm was adapted into both a film starring Tom Cruise and a TV series.
 A global sensation, his books have sold more than 300 million copies worldwide.

 The characters in Grisham novels typically represent a noble hero with a singular, unwavering focus on delivering justice.
 The attorneys in his books are often sleuths, going far beyond the normal call of duty to ensure a just outcome.
 Innocent characters in danger are often treated with a high degree of empathy, making it nearly impossible not to root for them.